thenukasiva/thenukasiva/README.md

 ### Welcome!
 I'm Thenuka (she/her) 👋

-I'm a 2A CS student at the University of Waterloo.
+I'm a second year CS student at the University of Waterloo.

 🌱 I’m currently learning the MERN stack and exploring full-stack development.
 <br>